 A: All participants will receive a diploma and will participate in building a lasting network of international and regional journalists, editors, and researchers – one that connects to and builds on the growing network based at the Media Studies Centre of SSE Riga.
 Participants may be invited to future programmes with the possibility of getting part of the costs covered by a scholarship.

 A: All participants will be generously funded through a grant from the Swedish Institute.

 A: Yes.
 Due to donor funding and high competition to receive a scholarship for this program, it is critical that you take part in every module, session.
 The skills you’ll acquire will transform your business and career.

 A: The working language of the programme is English, and all participants must be able to follow the lectures and write and interact in English.

 A: Participants will stay at a three-star hotel not more than a five-minute walk from the programme venue.

 A: Lunch will be served in either the SSE Riga cafeteria or at the participants' hotel.

 A: For detailed information please visit the website at www.sseriga.edu/en/centres/media-centre/

-A: No. This is the first time that the programme is being offered.
-In fact, this is the first time we know of that such a programme has been offered anywhere.
-We count on participants to help make it a lasting success.
+A: Yes.
+This is the second time that the programme is being offered.
+It remains unique, to our knowledge.
+The first programme had visible and lasting impact on the participants.
+We count on future participants to help make it a lasting success.